-Also watch out for any gastrointestinal reactions after they eat them.
+Also, watch out for any gastrointestinal or allergic reactions after they eat them.

 Can Dogs Eat Golden Beets?

 Golden beets are a different type of beet that has a sweeter taste and a less earthy flavor.
 Dogs can safely eat golden beets.
+They are a great source of fiber.
 Just keep an eye on your dog and watch out for any gas or other stomach issues.